 If you add a face mesh without a face tracker, a face tracker will be added automatically.

-One of the simplest effects you can make in Spark AR Studio is a mask effect that places a texture over someone's face.
+One of the simplest effects you can make in Meta Spark Studio is a mask effect that places a texture over someone's face.
 All you need to do is apply a material to the face mesh.

 To do this: